Hindal Mirza: Marriage and private life

 In 1537, Hindal married his cousin, Sultanam Begum, in Agra.
 She was the daughter of Muhammad Musa Khwaja and the younger sister of Mahdi Khwaja, who was Babur's brother-in-law, being the husband of his sister, Khanzada Begum.
 Sultanam had been lovingly brought up by Hindal's childless aunt, Khanzada Begum, since she was a child and had been reared to become Hindal's wife in future.

 In honour of their marriage, Khanzada Begum organized a grand feast, which is described in great detail in the Humayun-nama.
 The feast, known as the 'Mystic Feast' was a grand affair and in the words of Gulbadan Begum was "most splendid and entertaining", being attended by innumerable imperial and royal guests as well as high-ranking court amirs.
 Gulbadan further stated that such a wedding feast had not been organized previously for any other children of Babur.
 Mahdi Khwaja had presented his brother-in-law, Hindal, with a large amount of dowry and Khanzada Begum also gave extravagant gifts.

 In 1541, when negotiations for Humayun's marriage with Hamida Banu Begum were going on, both Hindal and Hamida bitterly opposed the marriage proposal, possibly because they were involved with each other.
 It seems probable that Hamida was in love with Hindal, though there is only circumstantial evidence for it.
-In her book, the Humayun-nama, Hindal's sister and Hamida's close friend, Gulbadan Begum, pointed out that Hamida was frequently seen in her brother's palace during those days, and even in the palace of their mother, Dildar Begum.
+In her book, the Humayun-nama, Hindal's sister and Hamida's close friend, Gulbadan Begum, pointed out that Hamida was frequently seen in her brother's palace during those days, and in the palace of their mother, Dildar Begum.
 Hamida's father, Shaikh Ali Akbar Jami, had also been one of Hindal's preceptors.

-Vice-royalty
+Viceroyalty

 Hindal's first appointment as a viceroy was in Badakshan, Afghanistan, when the prince was merely ten years old.
 Hindal's older half-brothers Humayun and Kamran Mirza conferred and persuaded the young prince to take up the government of Badakshan.
 Upon invading India in 1525–6, Hindal was briefly awarded Badakshan again in 1529 by Babur.
 At the time of his father's death in 1530, the eleven-year-old Hindal was serving as the viceroy of Kabul, and was also the viceroy of Qandahar at a later time.

 Upon Humayun's accession to the throne in the same year, Hindal was granted Babur's favourite retreat of Alwar, in addition to the governorship of Malwa.
 Further, Humayun granted the province of Ghazni and Mewat (among others) as Hindal's jagir, while Kamran was granted Qandahar.
 Hindal, however, attempted to withdraw into seclusion in Badakshan, seemingly in repudiation of Kamran Mirza's rebellion.
 When the Mughals conquered India again in 1541, one third portion of it was owned by Hindal.